Fidelisesq/DeepSeekR1-AWS-GitHubActions-Terraform/documentations.md

 ### IAM Roles and Instance Profile

 An IAM role is created for the EC2 instance, allowing it to assume the role and access necessary AWS resources.
+At first, I wanted to copy the model from an S3 bucket, so I created this EC2 resource.
+So, I don't need this now because I opted to use a docker image but will keep it for future modifications.

 ```hcl
 resource "aws_iam_role" "deepseek_ec2_role" {